Exactly solvable models for fermionic symmetry-enriched topological phases and fermionic 't Hooft anomaly: Fermionic symmetry-enriched string-net models

 \end{itemize} Then the group multiplication rule in $\mathcal{G}$ is

-\begin{remark} \JR{ The partially-gauging procedure introduced above cannot be directly generalized to cases where $N$ is non-Abelian, as the 2-cochain $\mu\in H^2_\varphi(G,N)$ is only well-defined when $N$ is Abelian.
+\begin{remark} { The partially-gauging procedure introduced above cannot be directly generalized to cases where $N$ is non-Abelian, as the 2-cocycle $\mu\in Z^2_\varphi(G,N)$ is only well-defined when $N$ is Abelian.
 Therefore, fSET phases obtained by such partially-gauged fSPT phases only cover the simple cases that the intrinsic topological order of an fSET phase is described by an Abelian gauge theory.
 Nevertheless, our fermionic symmetry-enriched string-net model framework describes general non-chiral fSET phases. } \end{remark}

-\begin{widetext} \begin{remark} \JR{ It is known that there is a duality between 2-group SPT phases and fSPT phases\cite{chen2021disentangling}, where the 2-group symmetry contains a $\Z_2$ 1-form symmetry as a subgroup.
-The relations among $\cG\times\Z_2^f$-fSPT phase, the fSET phase obtained by partially gauging $N$ for the $\cG\times\Z_2^f$-fSPT phase (which is a $N$ gauge theory with $G\times\Z_2^f$ symmetry), the fermoinic topological order (fTO) obtained by fully gauging $G$ for the $\cG\times\Z_2^f$-fSPT phase (which is a fermionic $\cG$ gauge theory\cite{gu2014lattice}), and their bosonic counterparts related by fermion condensation (or inversely, gauging $\Z_2^f$) are summarized in the following commutative diagram: }
+\begin{widetext} \begin{remark} { In 2+1D, the relations among $\cG\times\Z_2^f$-fSPT phase, the fSET phase obtained by partially gauging $N$ for the $\cG\times\Z_2^f$-fSPT phase (which is a $N$ gauge theory with $G\times\Z_2^f$ symmetry), the fermoinic topological order (fTO) obtained by fully gauging $G$ for the $\cG\times\Z_2^f$-fSPT phase (which is a fermionic $\cG$ gauge theory\cite{gu2014lattice}), and their bosonic counterparts related by fermion condensation (or inversely, gauging $\Z_2^f$) are summarized in the following commutative diagram: }

-\JR{where f.c. is short for fermion condensation.} \end{remark}
+{where f.c. is short for fermion condensation.} \end{remark}

 Let us briefly review the classification of 2+1D fSPT phases (without $p+ip$ superconductor layer) with $\Z_2^f\times\cG$ symmetry, and $\cG$ does not contain time-reversal symmetry (as we do not know how to gauging time-reversal symmetry yet).
 The classification is specified by a triplet $(n_1,n_2,\nu_3)$\cite{Wang2018,Wang2020}, where $n_1\in H^1(\cG,\Z_2)$ is the 1-cocycle specifying Kitaev chain decoration, $n_2\in H^2(\cG,\Z_2)$ the 2-cocycle specifying complex fermion decoration, and $\nu_3\in C^3(\cG,U(1))$ is the 3-cochain describing a 2+1D bosonic 2-2 move\cite{Wang2018}, satisfying the following consistency equations: